Star InactiveStar InactiveStar InactiveStar InactiveStar Inactive

 Upon successful completion of the course unit the student will be able to:

-• develop a linear programming model from problem description,
+• develop a linear programming model from problem description

-• solve optimization problems in various areas using linear and non-linear programming methods
+• solve problems using non-linear programming methods

 Course Content: